elPoeta/demoEcommerceJetty/README.md

 # demoEcommerceJetty
- Demo of an ecommerce using Jetty embedded server with in-memory HSQLDB database in a single process
+ Demo of an ecommerce using Jetty embedded server with in-memory HSQLDB database in a single process with PayPal

 ## How to use?